 For 13 months between June 1984 and August 1985, the residents of California, specifically in between the Los Angeles area and San Francisco area were terrorized by a serial killer given the name, “the Night Stalker.”
-Killer Richard Ramirez was allegedly the deeply disturbed man behind the sexual assaults and satanic-ritualistic murders that haunted the citizens of this state, and his case was one of the most complicated and most expensive ones to deal with historically.
+Killer Richard Ramirez was allegedly the deeply disturbed man behind the sexual assaults and satanic-ritualistic murders that haunted the citizens of this state.
+His case was one of the most complicated and most expensive ones to deal with historically, becoming a gold mine for true crime.

 Richard Ramirez had a horrible childhood growing up, as one probably would considering how gruesome his attacks were.
-Born and raised in El Paso, Texas, his mother left him to suffer the physical abuse his father imparted onto him alone.
+Born and raised in El Paso, Texas, his mother left him in his own home to suffer the physical abuse his father imparted to him alone.
 He suffered two serious head injuries and often had epileptic seizures from the abuse.
-To get away from his father, Richard started hanging out with his older cousin Miguel, but he wasn’t any better of an influence.
+To get away from his father, Richard started hanging out with his older cousin Miguel.
+But he wasn’t any better of an influence.

-Miguel, a decorated Vietnam veteran, also had a twisted mind, often showing Richard pictures of Vietnamese women he had tortured during the Vietnam War.
+Miguel, a decorated Vietnam veteran, also had a twisted mind.
+Often showing Richard pictures of Vietnamese women he had tortured during the Vietnam War.
 He even showed Richard a picture of him posing with one of the women’s severed heads.
 Eventually, Miguel shot his wife in front of a 13-year-old Richard, ultimately scarring the boy for life.
-Miguel, however, was found not guilty for murdering his wife and had only spent four years in an insane asylum, before coming back out to cultivate Richard’s growing obsession with sexual violence.
+Miguel, however, was found not guilty of murdering his wife and had only spent four years in an insane asylum.
+This before coming back out to cultivate Richard’s growing obsession with sexual violence.

 Richard then had been arrested for attempted rape, but the charges were dropped since the woman did not want to testify against him.
 Beginning to use LSD, Richard began practicing Satanism, later proudly proclaiming the faith that ruled his life.

-On June 28, 1984, Richard brutally raped and murdered 79-year-old Jennie Vincow.
-He had broken into her apartment and killed her in her bed, where authorities had found her body, her throat cut so deeply she was almost decapitated.
+On June 28, 1984, the American serial killer and rapist brutally raped and murdered 79-year-old Jennie Vincow.
+He had broken into her apartment and killed her in her bed, where authorities had found her body.
+Her throat cut so deeply that she was almost decapitated.
 He had also stolen some of her things.

 He laid low for a few months until he struck again.
 On March 17, 1985, he went after Maria Hernandez and her roommate Dayle Okazaki.
 Maria managed to escape, but Dayle became Richard’s second known murder victim.
 Not finished with the night, Richard continued on to shoot and kill Tsai-Lian Yu.
 From then on, over the next few months, he stalked and murdered his victims, causing terror in the hearts of Californians everywhere.